-This seminar examines how states have used terrorism as a tool in managing their international relations.
-The seminar also evaluates the actions that the international community took to deter state-sponsored terrorism.
-Case studies will be used to complement theory and to allow for comparative analyses of actions taken by the international community in different situations.
-In this seminar students will examine the dos and don'ts of negotiating peace, its hazard, unexpected consequences and lessons learned.
-Of increasing importance is learning how to recover from atrocities through trials, truth commissions and amnesty.
-Post conflict governing recovery is also explored.
-Reestablishing the rule of law, the dominance of civil society and the institutions of governance.
-Finally students will examine the politics and cultural impact of rebuilding, including the economic and financial costs.
+This seminar examines how states have used terrorism as a tool in managing their international rivalries.
+The seminar also evaluates the actions that the international community takes to deter state-sponsored terrorism.
+Case studies will be used to complement theory, and to allow for comparative analysis of actions taken by the international community in different cases and circumstances.